Ewelti/EuroAquaticMacroInverts/README.md

 The R code "gls_BiodiversityMetrics" was used to calculate slopes of all biodiversity metrics for each site.

+The script "Stan_example_codes.R" contains some useful code to run model in Stan

 Ongoing issues:

 --Values of FRic (Functional Richness) and Rao's Q are currently being recaluculated using standardized values within each site.